 If you participated in Internship Programs during your college career you already have some great experience and may even have a job (or some leads).
 But even if you’ve done everything you should have, you may not yet have a job lined up.

 The first part of any endeavor is preparation – knowing what you need, knowing what to do and knowing where to start.

 Executing on Your Job Search Plan – Having a plan is key to finding your dream job.
 Lists of recruiters, companies, job search boards and your network all play a part in your job search.
 Read this article to get help making your lists.

-- College Graduation Checklist – Okay, so you know what you need to do to graduate (hopefully), but this book gives you a checklist of things you need to do to prepare for your job search – references, recommendation letters, resumes, cover letters – the usual suspects.
+- Getting a Job after College – Okay, so you know what you need to do to graduate (hopefully), but this book gives you a checklist of things you need to do to prepare for your job search – references, recommendation letters, resumes, cover letters – the usual suspects.
 This article is a great place to start to ensure you have a list of what you need.
 There are additional links on the left-hand side of the page with relevant information on this topic.

 - What Every Student Should Know to Prepare for Graduation – Everything you (and your parents) need to know about preparing for life after college.
 This book has some great information and advice.
 The transition to post-college life can be so difficult for many recent graduates – this book offers a practical step-by-step plan every young professional can follow.
 From the end of high school through college graduation, it lays out exactly what students need to do to acquire the skills companies want.
 Full of tips, advice, and insight, this wise, practical guide will help every student, no matter their major or degree, find real employment—and give their parents some peace of mind.

 Every trade and profession has tools.
 In this case, I am talking about the tools of your job search.